HX-idiot/Hybrid_Attention_XML/README.md

 ### Train the model

-Source code will published after reviewing, to be continue...
+Source code will publish after reviewing, to be continue...